rbrito/youtube-dl/README.md

 ### ERROR: no fmt_url_map or conn information found in video info

-youtube has switched to a new video info format in July 2011 which is not supported by old versions of youtube-dl.
-You can update youtube-dl with `sudo youtube-dl --update`.
+youtube has switched to a new video info format in July 2011 which is not supported by old versions of `youtube-dl`.
+You can update `youtube-dl` with `sudo youtube-dl --update`.

 ### ERROR: unable to download video ###

-youtube requires an additional signature since September 2012 which is not supported by old versions of youtube-dl.
-You can update youtube-dl with `sudo youtube-dl --update`.
+youtube requires an additional signature since September 2012 which is not supported by old versions of `youtube-dl`.
+You can update `youtube-dl` with `sudo youtube-dl --update`.

 ### SyntaxError: Non-ASCII character ###